 I’ve written a few things.
-Columns in international publications about alternative music and culture, blogged for the BBC and had pieces in Time Out and The Independent.
+Columns in international publications about alternative music and culture, blogged for the BBC and had pieces in Time Out, The Independent and Rolling Stone.

 I’ve moved into feature films more extensively since 2010, initially as a Music Consultant for a film from the director of Kidulthood, Menhaj Huda, called Everywhere and Nowhere, and now onto other projects.